robinfhu/angular-testing-tutorial/Tutorial.md

 In the example above, I've included jQuery in my Karma test runner so that manipulating DOM elements is easier.

-Once you have a compiled element, you can check it's properties:
+Once you have a compiled element, you can check its properties:

 ```
 it 'widget contains a button that says "Click"', ->